nkeikon/nkeikon.github.io/frel.md

 <p style="padding-left: 30px;"><strong>Step 3</strong></p>
 <p style="padding-left: 30px;">Set parameters and file</p>
 <p><a title="Step 3" href="step3.png" target="_blank" rel="noopener"><strong><img style="display: block; margin-left: auto; margin-right: auto;" src="step3.png" alt="step3" width="700" height="365" /></strong></a></p>
+<p>Alternatively you can use <a href="https://developers.google.com/earth-engine/tutorials/community/forest-cover-loss-estimation">Google Earth Engine</a> to estimate forest cover and loss. </p>
 <p><strong>Question 5</strong>: Why does the GFC data include plantations?&nbsp;</p>
 <p><strong>Answer</strong>: Any data derived from <a href="https://www.usgs.gov/faqs/what-remote-sensing-and-what-it-used?qt-news_science_products=7#qt-news_science_products">remote sensing</a> uses photosynthetic activities in vegetation to detect their location.
 They don't discriminate trees based on the land use class we assign.
 Isn't it unreasoble to assume that trees know what their purpose is for humans? ;)</p> More discussions about plantation areas and the GFC data for our analysis are in the second paragraph of <a href="https://iopscience.iop.org/article/10.1088/1748-9326/aafc6b">Section 3.1.3.</a> &nbsp;</p>
 <p><strong>Question 6</strong>: Your analysis included all trees in all areas.
 Are the results relevant to conservation?</p>